JamesLMilner/worker-assemblyscript-template/README.md

 # worker-assemblyscript-template

 A batteries included template for kick starting a AssemblyScript Cloudflare worker project.
+The template is based on the TypeScript template, so uses TypeScript for the handler.

 ## 🔋 Getting Started